alligreubel/microsoft-qa-docs/microsoft-qa-docs/process/msdn-tn-closure.md

 **When**: T

 **Where**:  Announcement and/or Sticky Post in the Forum to set up as read-only.
 Moderators and answerers are also encouraged to add that notification as part of their responses.
+We recommend a sticky post so users can reply back with concerns and questions on the forum closure.

 **Who:** Support teams or Product groups for that forum.
 The text to use is in [this document](https://microsoft.sharepoint.com/:w:/t/CE_APEX/ERtOTGRg7y9PjpkSZ9P44EsBgkOLbSm5iEGw3LKdtG3vLw?e=uIjyXq).

 <!--
 **Message**: [this document](https://microsoft.sharepoint.com/:w:/t/CE_APEX/ERtOTGRg7y9PjpkSZ9P44EsBgkOLbSm5iEGw3LKdtG3vLw?e=uIjyXq)